Our Green Tea Story

 In 2014, TGG Foundation took over the maintenance of The Green Gardens Farm in Wayanad, Kerala and have started working towards sustainability.
 Our vision was to transform the farm into a zero chemical, zero waste, zero budget project that empowers the rural community and provide a venue for urban youths to understand sustainability practices.
 One of our core focus have been ethical green tea production using traditional method.
 We have developed an in-house technique using best energy conservation practices and by choosing to hand pluck and hand craft the fresh green leaves, we have created significant improvement in livelihood creation through stakeholder engagement, ensuring gender equality wages, better work satisfaction and sustainable development leading to the production of ethical premium green tea.

-The USPs of our greentea are : 100% chemical free, All manures are produced within the farm, tea leaves are hand plucked &hand processed by the permanent members who work at the farm round the year, The hand crafting of the green tea is done by people with passion and dedication, the leaves come from a single garden and is processed within the garden, fresh by retaining its aroma.
+The USPs of our tea are : 100% chemical free, from an ahimsa farm following ethical agriculture practices, tea leaves are hand plucked & hand processed by the permanent members who work at the farm round the year.
+The hand crafting of the tea is done by people with passion and dedication, the leaves come from a single garden and is processed within the garden freshly retaining its aroma.

 If you have a passion for ethical produce and are interested in collaborating with us, then we welcome you to visit our farm and engage in the production process.
 A day visit will involve tea picking with the farm workers and culminates in a tasting session.
 Contact us to find out more.

 Orthodox Teas are whole leaf manufactured using the traditional process of making tea.
 Most specialty tea are usually made using the orthodox production methods.
 Orthodox tea is generally highlighted as the champagne of teas as they are more nuanced and complex than other teas.

 It's prepared from fresh green leaves implementing the crushing and curling method of processing.